eldoctorenlapista/cordova-background-geo/README.md

 Plugin can be used for geolocation when app is running in foreground or background.
 It is more battery and data efficient than html5 geolocation or cordova-geolocation plugin.
 It can be used side by side with other geolocation providers (eg. html5 navigator.geolocation).

-On Android you can choose from two location location providers:
+You can choose from two location location providers:
 * **DISTANCE_FILTER_PROVIDER**
 * **ACTIVITY_PROVIDER** (Android only)
 * **RAW_PROVIDER**